imCodePartnerAB/iVIS/docs/sdk/routines/tokens_flow.rst

 .. important::

     Cookie has expiration time.
-It is defined by value refresh token validity seconds, contact system administrator to know that.
+It is defined by value "Refresh token validity" in seconds, contact system administrator to know that.

 So tokens flow looks like